 - Following established codes of ethics and standards of practice

 - Understanding how unique client demographics influence behavior and providing appropriate services

 - Referring clients to outside professionals as appropriate

 - Maintaining client's privacy and confidentiality in preparing and handling records, and ensuring reports and records are concise, clinically accurate, and objective.

 Prepare to Ace the ADC

 The experts at Mometrix Test Preparation are here to help make sure you are prepared to pass the ADC.
-The ADC Exam Secrets Study Guide and ADC Flashcard Study System together provide essential information to help you succeed.
+The ADC Exam Secrets Study Guide and ADC Flashcards together provide essential information to help you succeed.
 These tools will not only provide valuable test-taking strategies, but also help you master the material covered in the four domains and learn how to apply that knowledge to achieve a passing score.

 Alochol and Drug Counselor Test Study Guide